mrhashemi2000/UPDSF-v3/README.md

 ## Citation

 If you use this framework in your research, please cite it as: Hashemi, S. R. (2026).
-Unified Prebiotic DNA Selection Framework (UPDSF) v1.2.
-Zenodo.
-DOI: 10.5281/zenodo.20733760
+Unified Prebiotic DNA Selection Framework (UPDSF) v3. https://doi.org/10.5281/zenodo.20988680

 ## References
 The model is calibrated based on the following landmark studies in prebiotic chemistry: